boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 These protocols can be controlled, e.g., by tuning the protocol list under the "underlay-transport" data node defined in the L3VPN Network Model (L3NM) {{?RFC9182}} and the L2VPN Network Model (L2NM) {{?RFC9291}}.

 Also, inter-PE transfer planes may be realized using separate NRPs.
 However, such an approach is left out of the scope given the current state of the technology (2024).

+   Similar to the QoS mapping models discussed in {{sec-qos-map}}, for mapping to transfer planes at the ingress PE, both 5QI-unaware and 5QI-aware models are defined.
+Essentially, entire slices can be mapped to transfer planes without 5G QoS consideration (5QI-unaware model).
+For example, flows with different 5G QoS Classes, even from same slice, can be mapped to different transfer planes (5QI-aware model).

    {{figure-23}} depicts an example of a simple network with two transfer planes, each using a mesh of TE tunnels with or without Path Computation Element (PCE) {{?RFC5440}}, and with or without bandwidth